pughlab/MEDIPIPE/assets/README.md

 ## Reference
 * Download reference genome data
 You can download reference genome, pre-build BWA index and annotated regions (e.g., blacklist) from ENCODE for hg38 and hg19 on the command line.
 The manifest file hg38/hg19.tsv will be generated accordingly.
-Currently, the ENCODE black list and bwa index are mandatory for the manifest file, which you can also create it based on `workflow/config/hg38_template.tsv` with existing data.
+Currently, the ENCODE black list and bwa index are mandatory for the manifest file, which you can also create it by yourself based on `.Reference/hg38_template.tsv` with existing data.

 ```bash
 ## eg: ./download_build_reference.sh hg38 /your/genome/data/path/hg38